GEO for developers: what gets cited by ChatGPT and Perplexity

 | Subagent | Helper agent for a subtask |

 The model knows.
 The agent acts.
-Everything else is wrappers, naming, and scale.
+Everything else is wrappers, naming, scale.

 The context window is how much text a model can "hold in mind" in one conversation: your messages, replies, tool results.
 That's not the same as knowledge from training.